Vietnam.vn - Nền tảng quảng bá Việt Nam

 Delegates attend the closing session of the New Global Financial Compact Conference, in Paris, France, June 23.
 (Source: AFP)

-In addition, Premier Li Qiang also said that the International Monetary Fund (IMF), the World Bank (WB) and other international financial institutions should implement the consensus reached by the G20 leaders, complete a new round of reforms on quotas and voting rights, and enhance the voice of emerging markets and developing countries.
+In addition, Premier Li Qiang also said that the International Monetary Fund (IMF), the World Bank (WB) and other international financial institutions should implement the consensus reached by G20 leaders, complete a new round of reforms on quotas and voting rights, and strengthen the voice of emerging markets and developing countries.

 At the closing ceremony of the conference, Ghanaian President Nana Akufo-Addo once again mentioned the views of former South African President Thabo Mbeki.